 This how-to shows two ways of detecting who created a new scheduled task on your windows server.

 Restore Active Directory objects to ensure system availability.
 Plus, quickly recover deleted AD user accounts and other objects to a previous state without any downtime.

 Ongoing audit of each user’s last logon date in Active Directory helps IT pros detect inactive accounts that can be used as back doors by attackers.

 Keeping track of failed Oracle Database logon attempts helps IT administrators detect database intrusion attempts.

 By sending automatic notifications to users to change their passwords, IT administrators can ensure IT security and reduce helpdesk workload.

 Because IT admins are often asked to export Active Directory to CSV files, having a solution that can quickly export Active Directory objects can save them time.

 Exporting users from Active Directory with native tools requires time and effort.
 The right solution enables you to quickly export Active Directory users to CSV.

 An Active Directory group membership report shows the members of a particular group.
 To have this data at hand in a readable format, simply export AD group members to CSV.

-Ongoing monitoring of user account deletions in Azure Active Directory minimizes the risk of system unavailability thus reducing the number of helpdesk requests.
+Ongoing monitoring of deleted users in Azure Active Directory minimizes the risk of users losing access to systems they need, thus reducing the number of helpdesk requests.